japgolly/nyaya/README.md

 What happens when your proposition needs a little extra data just for testing?
 Wouldn't that require type gymnastics for composition?
 Yes.
 But there's another way...

-When writing a suite of propositions for a
+When writing a suite of propositions to test behaviour Eval
-Eval
 STATE vs BEHAVIOUR!